Page cover

 Security-Usability Tradeoff

-• Security: Hardware-backed encryption, OS protections, and biometric gating
+• Security: OS-level encryption, hardware-backed isolation where available, biometric gating

 Real-World Applications

-We use this secure storage in contexts like:
+We use secure on-device storage in reference applications for:

-• Encrypted messaging: Persisting asymmetric keys used in establishing forward-secure communication sessions
+• Encrypted messaging: Asymmetric keys used to establish forward-secure sessions

 Summary: Why We Trust It